JustinSDK/cqMore/README.md

 # cqMore RC1

-cqMore is a [CadQuery](https://github.com/CadQuery/cadquery) plugin based on CadQuery 2.1 and Python 3.9.
+cqMore aims to add more fundamental API to CadQuery.
+It's based on CadQuery 2.1 and Python 3.9.

 ![cqMore](images/superellipsoids.JPG)